supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Threat_Intel.md

+---
+Lab - Do not use.
+Temporarily not operational!:
+---

 # Module 6 - Lab 1 - Exercise 4 - Connect Threat intelligence to Microsoft Sentinel using data connectors (READ ONLY)